fact-benchmark/factbenchmark/how.md

 ## Typical claim lifecycle

 It should be noted that while it is the intention of this project to allow and even encourage automation, some of these steps require a degree of human curation and judgement.
-Where needed during the trial, "Fact Benchmark" as a project is commited to provide human resourcing (with appropriate level of indepdence and skills) to ensure that the steps will flow through correctly.
+Where needed during the trial, "FactBenchmark" as a project is commited to provide human resourcing (with appropriate level of indepdence and skills) to ensure that the steps will flow through correctly.

 For each claim, the steps of the processing are as follows: